2025–26 National Cricket League

 The 2025–26 National Cricket League is the 27th edition of the National Cricket League, a first-class cricket competition in Bangladesh.
 Mymensingh Division replace Dhaka Metropolis team in this season.
 The all eight teams played every other team as like previous season.
 Sylhet Division was the previous season's champion.
-The tournament began on 25 October 2025 and ended wiil be in 9 December 2025.
+The tournament began on 25 October 2025 and ended wiil be on 9 December 2025.

 Teams

 Eight teams were participated in the tournament.
 The teams are listed below.